 PHP 8: It’s Time to Upgrade the Web

-PHP is the programming language that powers the internet as we know it today.
-Nearly 80% of all websites use PHP in some way.
-PHP is the language used by WordPress and Drupal, two of the most popular open-source Content Management Systems (CMSs), contributing to its widespread use.
-PHP is easy to learn, and PHP-based websites are easy to get running on popular website hosting platforms.
+PHP is the programming language that powers the modern internet.
+In fact, nearly 80% of all websites use it in some way.
+This language serves as the foundation for WordPress and Drupal, which are the world’s most popular open-source Content Management Systems (CMSs).
+Because it is easy to learn and widely supported by hosting platforms, it remains a top choice for developers.

 WordPress PHP upgrades